Great Trails in Loch Lomond

 The Three Lochs Way

 These routes often cross over each other, with the Three Lochs Way route going from Balloch to Inveruglas.
-This the second shortest of the long-distance routes listed here at 34 miles.
+This is the second shortest of the long-distance routes listed here at 34 miles.
 Established and maintained by the dedicated volunteers of Helensburgh & District Access Trust, The Three Lochs Way passes through Helensburgh, Glen Fruin, by Loch Long and close to 'The Cobbler' before concluding at Inveruglas.

 The Three Lochs Way: Official Website